Nature’s Jewelers: Hubert Duprat and His Artistic Collaboration with Trichoptera

 Duprat’s work also raises questions about the value we place on materials.
 By using precious metals and gems, he transforms the humble insect casings into objects of desire, prompting us to reconsider our perceptions of worth and beauty.

-Interestingly, Duprat’s work with caddisfly larvae is just one facet of his broader artistic practice.
+Duprat’s work with caddisfly larvae is just one facet of his broader artistic practice.
+He’s known for his curiosity about natural processes and his ability to manipulate them in thought-provoking ways.

 Wax and Quartz 2012